frederickl-1/Sirius_T_Bot/README.md

 - Track ATH in real time
 - Threshold set to 0.65

-Developments
-- Create more if statements in assessment function w. text message
-- starting to develop weighted price code

 To Do
 - Run daily in case when near threshold to buy during daily fluctuations below threshold